kubernetes-sigs/scheduler-plugins/kep/119-node-resource-topology-aware-scheduling/README.md

 ## CRD API

-[Code][3] responsible for working with NodeResourceTopology CRD API will be placed in the kubernetes-sigs/scheduler-plugins in pkg/apis/noderesourcetopology-api directory.
+[Code][3] responsible for working with NodeResourceTopology CRD API will imported in the scheduler-plugins repo.

 ## Plugin implementation details